ZebraDevs/LinkOS-iOS-Samples/ZebraPrinterBLEDemo/README.md

 ## Intro
 Zebra printers of ZQ500 series and ZD400 series have both Bluetooth Classic and Low Energy (LE or BLE) capabilities.
-This ZebraPrinterBLEDemo demonstrates how to scan, connect and send ZPL to a BLE enabled Zebra printer from an iOS device.
+This ZebraPrinterBLEDemo demonstrates how to scan, connect, send ZPL to and read data from a BLE enabled Zebra printer on an iOS device.
 The Bluetooth LE on Zebra printer acts as a peripheral.
 A BLE central device needs to connect to the printer first before it starts to discover the services and characteristics.

-To query if Bluetooth LE is enabled or not on a printer, use Zebra SGD command below through [Zebra Setup Utilities](https://www.zebra.com/us/en/products/software/barcode-printers/zebralink/zebra-setup-utility.html):
+To query if Bluetooth LE is enabled or not on a printer, use Zebra SGD command below with [Zebra Setup Utilities](https://www.zebra.com/us/en/products/software/barcode-printers/zebralink/zebra-setup-utility.html):
 * `!
 U1 getvar "bluetooth.le.controller_mode"`

-To enable Bluetooth LE on a printer, use one of the following Zebra SGD commands to enable the BLE on the printer:
+To enable Bluetooth LE on a printer, use one of the following Zebra SGD commands to enable the BLE on the printer with [Zebra Setup Utilities](https://www.zebra.com/us/en/products/software/barcode-printers/zebralink/zebra-setup-utility.html):
 * `!
 U1 setvar "bluetooth.le.controller_mode" "le"`
 * `!
 U1 setvar "bluetooth.le.controller_mode" "both"`

 ## Code overview
 `ZPrinterLEService.h` defines the UUID of services and characteristics as specified in [Link-OS Enviornment Bluetooth Low Energy AppNote](https://www.zebra.com/content/dam/zebra/software/en/application-notes/AppNote-BlueToothLE-v4.pdf).
-The `ScanBLEZPrinterTableViewController.m`handles scanning, discovering and connections.
-The Apple iOS Bluetooth LE framework uses asynchronous callbacks to notify the application when a peripheral is found, a service or a characteristic is discovered. `ScanBLEZPrinterTableViewController.m` calls iOS Bluetooth LE framework to initiate scan, discovery and connect, and it implements the corresponding callbacks too.
+The `ScanBLEZPrinterTableViewController.m` handles scanning, discovering and connecting.
+The Apple iOS Bluetooth LE framework uses asynchronous callbacks to notify the application when a peripheral is found, a service or a characteristic is discovered. `ScanBLEZPrinterTableViewController.m` calls iOS Bluetooth LE framework to initiate scan, discover and connect, and it implements the corresponding callbacks too.

-`ConnectBLEZPrinterViewController.m` handles the UI in `Connected` view. `ScanBLEZPrinterTableViewController.m` communicates with `ConnectBLEZPrinterViewController.m` via Notification Center when the value of a characterstic has been updated.
+`ConnectBLEZPrinterViewController.m` handles the UI in `Connected` view. `ScanBLEZPrinterTableViewController.m` communicates to `ConnectBLEZPrinterViewController.m` via Notification Center when the value of a characterstic has been updated.
+There are three types of notifications, `WriteNotification, ReadNotification & DISNotification`, which are all defined in `ZPrinterLEService.h`.

 ## Services on Zebra printer
 The Zebra Bluetooth LE enabled printers offer two services, i.e. Device Information Service (DIS, UUID is `0x180A`) and Parser Service (UUID is `38eb4a80-c570-11e3-9507-0002a5d5c51b`).
 These services cannot be discovered unless the central device has connected to the printer.